-These yellow foam roller covers are intended for use with gloss or semi-gloss coatings.
+These yellow foam roller covers are intended for use with gloss or semi-gloss coatings and finishes.
 Foam roller covers will not leave lint or stipple behind.
 Sold in packs of two.

 The item was added to your wishlist.